YearUpVoiceBotCamp/lambda-hello-world/README.md

 One strategy is to use the Alexa Developer Portal to form the test event body and then use this request body inside of the Lambda test event to get actual feedback on your function.

+## CloudWatch

+When you begin testing and using your lambda function, you can begin to use CloudWatch as a logging resource.
+Earlier, we assigned our lambda to a role that attached a logging policy to it.
+This logging policy is what enables the CloudWatch monitoring.
+To explore the CloudWatch capabilities, go to 'CloudWatch' > 'Logs' > 'Name of Your Lambda'.
+Here are some of the monitoring and logging capabilities you get with CloudWatch:

+	- Messaging with logging for each execution of the lambda function
+	- Monitoring with Invocation count
+	- Invocation duration
+	- Invocation errors
+	- Throttled Invocations